Kyan42/cs178-project/README.md

 [More Info on our Datasets and Features](https://docs.google.com/document/d/1Ve1fyprCpVqA8yluqmOKTQsCM4DboclaBZ660_Pp-a8/edit?usp=sharing)

 ### Classifier
 After starting with a simple/random model to get a baseline accuracy for our data, we will test multiple types of models with different hyperparameters.
-These models include naiive Bayes, decision trees, random forests, and neural networks.
+These models include naive Bayes, decision trees, random forests, and XGBoost.

 **Which will be the best one???**